 Any discussion of the problem of low-back pain, one of the commonest of human disabilities, or its treatment is bound to be fraught with the many pitfalls of unsolved riddles inherent in the subject.
 Pain is but an emotional response to afferent input, its perception obviously influenced by emotion and dependent on personality and mood.
-Pain is not a sensation in the strict neurophysiologic sense because there is no direct relation between the intensity of the applied stimulus and impulse-discharged frequency nor between stimulus and the intensity of the evoked experience.
+Pain is not a sensation in the strict neurophysiologic sense because there is no direct relation between there is no direct relation between the intensity of the applied stimulus and impulse-discharged frequency nor between stimulus and the intensity of the evoked experience.
 Back pain, it has been emphasized, is a symptom and not a sign, a disease entity, or a diagnosis.
 The exact pathologic cause of commonly occurring back pain remains undiscovered, and there are as many hypotheses as there are structures in the back.
-It is therefore not surprising that many of the conservative treatments in daily use for
+It is therefore not surprising that many of the conservative treatments in daily use for backache have been evolved empirically over the years.
+In most instances, there has been a noticeable lack of controlled trials regarding the efficacy of these treatments, yet when one comes to try to rectify this deficiency, one realizes the immense scope of the problem.
+Different centers, let alone different physicians, do not have the same criteria for the assessment of subjective pain, which is the main parameter concerned.
+Certain forms of treatment (eg, radiation therapy, ultrasound, short-wave diathermy, traction, injection of various drugs, as well as manipulation(that have been subjected to studies under controlled circumstances have not been found superior to either no treatment at all or to come nonspecific treatment.
+Physical exercises of various types are commonly prescribed, and different flexion and extension exercises are recommended to increase the mobility of the spine and the strength of the abdominal and back muscles, yet some of these exercises may increase the load of the lumbar spine to a degree that is generally accepted as detrimental to the back.
+While no evidence has been presented to show that subjects with low-back pain possess particularly weak muscles, many physicians, including those at this clinic, are of the opinion that most patients have poor posture, are under-exercised, and have weak trunk muscles, especially when they have been kept off work for too long a time.